 The secret is compassion.

-like you aren't good enough.
-Once you feel a bit less tense, you'll think better, and you'll be able to reach out to your child in a more relaxed way
+you aren't good enough.
+Once you feel a bit less tense, you'll think better, and you'll be able to reach out to your child in a more relaxed way to

 So when you notice that you're feeling irritable, no shame, no blame.
 That's just part of being human.
 We all have hard days.
 Think of your irritation

 as a red blinking light on your car dashboard.
 When you notice it, you:

 a) Redouble your efforts to control your child's behavior, even if it’s giving you a headache and making you yell.

 b) Flog yourself for not being good enough.
 Guess if this makes you yell less.

 c) Pull out the wire so it stops blinking, and go have a drink.
 (This means just swallowing those upset feelings and numbing yourself,

 so they burst out later, or they make you sick.)

 d) Say thank you for the signal, and use the opportunity to check in: What could you do right now to return yourself to a state of well-being,